Teaching and Learning with High-Impact Practices

 Associate Professor, Department of English (Columbus)

-Scott Lloyd DeWitt, Associate Professor of English and Vice Chair of Rhetoric, Composition, and Literacy, teaches and conducts research on digital media and writing studies and is an award-winning teacher and author.
+Scott Lloyd DeWitt, Associate Professor of English and Vice Chair of Rhetoric, Composition, and Literacy, teaches and conducts research on digital media and writing studies and is an award wining teacher and author.
 His book, Writing Inventions: Identites, Technologies, Pedagogies (SUNY 2002), offers instructional stories, histories, and classroom applications and connects the theoretical aspirations of the field with the craft of innovative technology-enhanced composition instruction.
 His most recently published project is Stories That Speak To Us: Exhibits from the Digital Archive of Literacy Narratives (with H. Louis Ulman and Cynthia Selfe).
 He is also writing a new book, The Optimistic Turn: Authentic Contexts for Peer Review in the Composition Instruction.

 Associate Professor of English (Marion)

 Ben McCorkle is an associate professor of English at the Ohio State University at Marion, where he teaches courses on composition, the history and theory of rhetoric, and digital media production.
 He is the author of the book Rhetorical Delivery as Technological Discourse: A Cross-Historical Study, published by Southern Illinois University Press.
 He has also published essays in various journals and edited collections, including Computers and Composition Online, Rhetoric Society Quarterly, and Composition Studies.